cucumber/cucumber-jvm/cucumber-deltaspike/README.md

 and one of the supported cdi-containers.

-to use it with Weld:
+To use it with Weld:

 ```xml
 <dependency>